Ceri Lloyd-Hughes is a solicitor working in our London office, specialising in claims against the state.

 An inquest into a self-inflicted death in custody of a mentally ill man, which ran for over three weeks and resulted in a critical jury conclusion.
 This was followed by forceful Preventing Future Deaths reports to two prisons focusing on inadequate suicide prevention measures as well as failures to properly investigate what had gone wrong and whether there was staff wrongdoing.
 Liability has been admitted in the civil claim.

-With Emily Soothill, an inquest into the suicide of a young person after leaving a mental health ward unnoticed within 24 hours of admission, which the coroner concluded was the result of inadequate assessment and observation.
+With Emily Soothill, an inquest into the suicide of a young person after they left a mental health ward, unnoticed, within 24 hours of admission.
+The coroner concluded this was the result of inadequate assessment and observation.
 The resulting civil claim has been settled.

 Assisting on a very lengthy inquest into the death of a young man during police restraint where the jury returned a conclusion finding multiple serious failings by Surrey police.